OptimoClaw

 Every insight has to do one of three things: name the lever that fixes it, confirm the value is already optimal, or state plainly that there's no lever for this.
 No dead-end readouts, no numbers without a next step.

 Heartbeats are background check-ins that run even when agents are idle.
-They're the largest source of silent token spend on any non-trivial fleet — and the 15, 30, or 60 minute tradeoff is the fastest way to cut it.
+They're one of the largest sources of silent token spend across your agents.
+You can easily assign a low cost model per agent and adjust the frequency.

-Pick an intent — Reduce cost, Improve quality, or Faster responses — and OptimoClaw proposes a specific set of lever changes with a headline cost impact.
-Nothing writes to the gateway until you review the Before → After diff and confirm.
+Pick an intent: Reduce cost, Improve quality, or Faster responses and OptimoClaw proposes a specific set of lever changes.

 Look closer